m4c4r0n1n/nananvim/README.md

 ## Windows Users

 This config is built primarily for Linux.
-If you're on Windows, you have some options but hella limited:
+If you're on Windows, you have some options...:

 ### Option 1: WSL2 (Recommended - Just Do This)